Exploring the World of Pink Weed & How to Grow It

 A great example of this working involves the cultivar Fucking Incredible (FI).
 Growers report FI produces red or pink pistils when pH sits around 6.8.
 However, drop the levels closer to 6, and pistils appear white.

-3 amazing pink weed strains
+3 amazing pink strains to try in 2023

 More and more pink strains of weed are emerging on the modern market and taking the spotlight.
 These captivating multi-colored plants are ticking the novelty box for canna enthusiasts and racking in the profit for cultivators.